paulpierre/informer/README.md

 ## Features
 * Run all your bots in the cloud while you sleep.
-Support for Google App Engine Flexible Environment and Docker
+Support for Docker Compose

 ![image](https://raw.githubusercontent.com/paulpierre/informer/master/github/screenshots/14.png)